h4ck3rm1k3/drupal-with-nginx/README.md

     domain.

  4. Setup the PHP handling method.
 It can be:

-  + Upstream HTTP server like Apache with mod_php.
-To use this method comment out the `include upstream_phpcgi.conf;` line in `nginx.conf` and uncomment the lines:

-         include reverse_proxy.conf;
-         include upstream_phpapache.conf;

-    Now you must set the proper address and port for your backend(s) in the `upstream_phpapache.conf`.
-By default it assumes the loopback `127.0.0.1` interface on port `8080`.
-Adjust accordingly to reflect your setup.

-    Comment out **all** `fastcgi_pass` directives in either `drupal_boost.conf` or `drupal_boost_drush.conf`, depending which
-    config layout you're using.
-Uncomment out all the `proxy_pass` directives.
-They have a comment around them, stating these instructions.

   + FastCGI process using php-cgi.
 In this case an [init script](https://github.com/perusio/php-fastcgi-debian-script "Init script for php-cgi") is required.
 This is how the server